-As corn planting begins, we are faced with another year of watching little corn plants turn into something magnificent.
-Always in hope of reaching that record high yield.
-During the season, corn growers, corn specialists, agronomists, and consultants are all trying to diagnose any potential problem that a corn plant may encounter.
-The first 28 days of a corn plant’s life is a very critical period for its success in life and reaching maximum yield potential.
-Corn plants are just like any other living thing, they must get a good solid healthy start when they are young, otherwise record yields may be in jeopardy.
-When scouting or evaluating a newly planted corn field, it is very important to understand the fundamental growth habits of a corn plant and what a small corn plant should look like above and below the soil surface.
-This newsletter explains four fundamental growth systems that take place from planting through day 28 of a corn plant’s life.
+The first 28 days of a corn plant’s life (~ 350 GDUs), is a very critical period in its overall success and setting it up to reach maximum yield potential.
+When scouting a newly planted cornfield, it is important to understand the fundamental growth habits and what the plant should look like above and below the soil surface.
+Here are the four fundamental growth modules that take place from planting through day 28 of a corn plant’s life.

-As a kernel of corn germinates the first root of the corn plant emerges from the embryo of the seed.
-This first root that always extends out from the tip end of the seed is called the radicle.
-A healthy radicle will extend approximately 2 to 3 inches down and away from the seed into the soil and should resemble a “furry foxtail.”
-The radicle is extremely vulnerable to fertilizer burn and insect feeding.
-If the radicle does not look like a “furry foxtail” then further investigation may be needed.
-The radicle is followed by other seed roots that shoot out the opposite direction.
-Together, all of the seed roots make up the seminal root system, that feed the plant for approximately 3-4 weeks, until the first nodal root systemgets established.
+As the kernel germinates the first root that extends out from the tip end of the seed is called the radicle.
+A healthy radicle will extend approx. 2-4 inches down & away from the seed (into the soil) & should resemble a “furry foxtail.”
+The radicle is followed by other seed roots that shoot out the opposite direction, these are known as the lateral seminal roots.
+Together, all of the seed roots make up the seminal root system that feeds the plant for the next 3-4 weeks, until the first nodal root system is established.

 The seminal root system always grows downward because of gravity.
 At this time, the radicle is extremely vulnerable to fertilizer burn & insect feeding.

 MODULE 2 - THE COLEOPTILE